N.Y. Giants name Joe Schoen of Buffalo Bills as their new GM

 His first job will be to find a coach to replace Joe Judge, who was fired last week after posting a 10-23 in two seasons.
 Interviews probably will start next week.

-“We will cast a wide net, it can be former head coaches, first-time head coaches but, more importantly, it has to be a person who possesses the ability to lead an organization and the ability to motivate and develop players,” Schoen said.
-“On the personnel side, we will begin to evaluate our roster and prepare for the draft and free agency.
-Our goal is to build a roster that will be competitive, have depth, and most importantly, win football games.”

-The draft should help New York will have the fifth and seventh picks overall.
+The 42-year-old Schoen should be able to help the team in the draft.
+New York will have the fifth and seventh picks overall.

-Gettleman, 70, retired on Jan.
-10 after posting a 19-46 record in four seasons.
-This past season was very disappointing, considering the Giants competed for a playoff spot in 2020 before being eliminated on the final night of the regular season.
-They went 6-10 with a 5-3 mark in the second half.
-This year ended with six straight losses.
+The GM job opened on Jan.
+10, when 70-year-old Dave Gettleman retired after posting a 19-46 record in four seasons.
+The 40-year-old Judge, who raised expectations with a 6-10 first season, was fired the next day after an injury plagued, disappointing season that ended with six straight losses.

-The Giants started interviewing for the general manager’s job two days after Gettleman retired.
-Schoen batted leadoff in both the first and second rounds.
+The Giants started interviewing for the general manager’s job two days after Gettleman retired and spoke virtually with nine candidates.
+Schoen batted leadoff and stayed there.

-Schoen got a second interview in person at the Giants team headquarters on Tuesday, followed by Poles of the Chiefs on Wednesday and Peters on Thursday.
+Schoen got a second interview at the Giants team headquarters on Tuesday, followed by Poles of the Chiefs on Wednesday and Peters on Thursday.

-Schoen has 20 years of scouting and executive experience in the NFL.
-Before going to Buffalo, he spent most of the previous decade with the Miami Dolphins’ front office.
+Schoen has 20 years of scouting and executive experience in the NFL, including the past five with the Bills.
+He spent most of the previous decade with the Miami Dolphins’ front office.

 Schoen’s first NFL job was as a ticket office intern with the Carolina Panthers in 2000.
-That’s where he met Beane and worked until 2007 in other roles.
+He spent seven seasons (2001-07) working for the Panthers under current Bills general manager Brandon Beane.

 The Giants have gone through four coaches since 2016, the year Ben McAdoo was hired.
 He led the Giants to their only playoff berth but he was fired the next year in the midst of a 3-13 season that included the benching of Eli Manning.